 For the latest Public Health England guidance on 2019-nCoV, see https://www.gov.uk/government/collections/wuhan-novel-coronavirus

-Molecular Tests Coronavirus PCR
+Molecular Tests Coronavirus PCR and LAMP

 |Inform lab before sending||No for seasonal coronaviruses|